Five Factors that are Driving Net Rents in the Industrial Real Estate Market

-Almost every occupier of industrial real estate has either directly experienced the seemingly rapid increase of current net rates, or has heard stories about strong net rate increases on renewals, new construction, and existing vacant space across the Twin Cities Metro area.
+Industrial real estate occupiers have either directly experienced the seemingly rapid increase of net rates, or have heard stories about strong net rate increases on renewals, new construction, and existing vacant space across the Twin Cities Metro area.

 Five main forces are driving net rents upward and will continue to do so for the foreseeable future: